Miguel-Alves/EspartaChallenge/README.md

 - yarn start
 - yarn android

-The design for this app was created on Figma and can be found here [https://www.figma.com/file/9GSFo3teejhB3lNWBckoa0/EspartaChallenge?node-id=0%3A1]# EspartaChallenge
+The design for this app was created on Figma and can be found here https://www.figma.com/file/9GSFo3teejhB3lNWBckoa0/EspartaChallenge?node-id=0%3A1